Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### Daily Morning Brief
 - Uses the tenant-specific SendGrid configuration (`FXLABS_*` or `HEXTECH_*`).
 - Runs daily at a configurable local time via `daily_mail_scheduler()`.
+- **News Filtering**: Only high-impact news is included in the daily brief.
+If no high-impact news is scheduled for the day, a message indicates this instead of leaving the section blank.
 - Configure timezone and send time using env vars:

 ```env